Revision 22-3; Effective Sept. 9, 2022

 1210 Medical Necessity Determination

-A Medically Dependent Children Program (MDCP) applicant or member must have a valid medical necessity (MN) determination for a nursing facility (NF) level of care (LOC) to meet MDCP eligibility criteria.
+A Medically Dependent Children Program (MDCP) applicant or member must have an approved medical necessity (MN) determination for a nursing facility (NF) level of care (LOC) to meet MDCP eligibility criteria.
 The MN determination is based on a completed STAR Kids Screening and Assessment Instrument (SK-SAI).

-PSU staff must upload all applicable documents to the Texas Health and Human Services (HHS) Enterprise Administrative Report and Tracking System (HEART) case record following the instructions in Appendix XVIII, STAR Kids HEART Naming Conventions.
+PSU staff must upload all applicable documents to the Texas Health and Human Services (HHS) Enterprise Administrative Report and Tracking System (HEART) case record.
 PSU staff must document all actions and verifications in the HEART case record.

 1210.1 Texas Administrative Code Medical Necessity Determination Requirements